 Many sewing directions will tell you to ease in an area of one pattern piece to fit with another pattern piece between dots or notches on the pattern.

 When you match up the dots and notches, the difference in the two pieces of fabric may make it seem like there is no way they will fit together and the task looks impossible.
-Rest assured, easing will draw the fibers of the fabric closer together on the piece that needs to be eased in so that the pieces will fit together.
+Rest assured, the easing will draw the fibers of the fabric closer together on the piece that needs to be eased in so that the pieces will fit together.

 Gathering vs. Easing